kbvss/ElectricVehChargingStations/README.md

 ![MAPTN](https://github.com/kbvss/ElectricVehChargingStations/blob/main/Electric%20Vehicle%20Charging%20stations.png?raw=true)

 When I completed the map, I was surpised to see the amount of stations in Tennessee.
-If I were to make the shift to an electric vehicle, charging stations locations would be the least of my worries as there are plenty within a realistic distance from each other.
+If I were to make the shift to an electric vehicle, charging station locations would be the least of my worries as there are plenty within a realistic distance from each other.